aarongough/tdd_exercises/PITCHME.md

 <br>
 Red  -  Green  -  Refactor

-- Red: Failing test cases that express what you want
+- Red: Failing tests that define behaviour
-- Green: Write code to make the test cases pass
+- Green: Write code to make the tests pass
-- Refactor: your code and tests
+- Refactor: the code and tests

 ---